 Behind the Fashion Brand SISSEL EDELBO is two women, for whom the focus of combining sustainability with flattering silhouettes, prints and bohemian lifestyle is always key.
-SISSEL EDELBO was founded in 2004 by friends, Jeanne Sissel Thomsen and Christina Edelbo Petersen, with the vision of creating a fashion brand based on pure, sustainable values as well as their love for feminine and colorful prints.
+SISSEL EDELBO was founded in 2004 by Jeanne Sissel Thomsen, with the vision of creating a fashion brand based on pure, sustainable values as well as their love for feminine and colorful prints.

 Team SISSEL EDELBO aim to source the finest vintage fabrics from India, and transform these into wardrobe favorites for women, who like us, wish to have a unique and sustainable style.
 The core of SISSEL EDELBO is upcycling of beautiful vintage saris, which in generations have been worn by Indian women.
 The colorful reusable saris are carefully chosen, before being redesigned into flattering styles with a modern boho vibe.

 SISSEL EDELBO annually develops five ready-to-wear collections, a living collection and our beloved christmas season collection.

 All SISSEL EDELBO styles have their own unique story and shows both Indian heritage and the modern, nordic silhouettes.
 A SISSEL EDELBO style perfectly combines playful appearance with everyday comfort.
 Our design collections let you fall in love with just that exact one-of-a-kind item that matches you and your personal style.

 We take pride in giving saris new life, and we do our utmost in the process of finding the finest saris according to colors, patterns and quality.
 All fabrics are carefully handpicked by the SISSEL EDELBO founders themselves, which gives SISSEL EDELBO styles that recognizable overall curated look, as well as each style being unique.